patricktan6/kecca-client/README.md

 ## To-do

-1. FBIdToken in login and signup
+1. FBIdToken in login and signup (when decoded theres props of user_id can use it to find the admin status) need write new backend function